Skip to main content

 Critical Denver-Specific Considerations

-Room Size Requirements: Vent-free appliances require a minimum room volume based on the BTU input.
-For typical 30,000-40,000 BTU installations, Denver code requires at least 600 cubic feet of connected space—easily met in standard living areas but potentially restrictive in small bedrooms or enclosed spaces.
+Room Size Requirements: Vent-free units need a minimum room volume based on their BTU input.
+For a typical 30,000 to 40,000 BTU setup, Denver code wants at least 600 cubic feet of connected space.
+A normal living room clears that easily, but a small closed-off bedroom might not.

 Finishing Material Options and Installation